t-d-k/LibreCrypt/docs/FAQ.md

 *Q: What's this about a flaw in deniability?*

 *A:*
-There was a known flaw in the way DoxBox 6.0 and FreeOTFE handled Plausible Deniability (PD).
-For PD to work the file (or partition or disc) containing the Box must be filled with data indistinguishable from encrypted data ('chaff').
+There was a known flaw in the way LibreCrypt 6.0 and FreeOTFE handled Plausible Deniability (PD).
+For PD to work the file (or partition or disc) containing the Container must be filled with data indistinguishable from encrypted data ('chaff').
-However by default when creating a 'DoxBox' file, DoxBox 6.0/FreeOTFE only filled it with zeros.
+However by default when creating a 'LibreCrypt' container file, LibreCrypt 6.0/FreeOTFE only filled it with zeros.
 While there is a manual option to overwrite a file with secure data, there are problems with this:

-* The fact that a user has done this on a file tells an attacker that this file contains a hidden box.
+* The fact that a user has done this on a file tells an attacker that this file contains a hidden container.
-* Even if the user does this with every Box created, the fact that this is done at all tells an attacker that at least one must have a hidden Box.
+* Even if the user does this with every Container created, the fact that this is done at all tells an attacker that at least one must have a hidden Container.

 The solution is for all new boxes to be filled with random data by default.
-This was introduced in DoxBox version 6.1.
+This was introduced in LibreCrypt version 6.1.

 * * *

 <a name="best_practices"></a>
-  *Q: How should I use DoxBox for the best security?*
+  *Q: How should I use LibreCrypt for the best security?*

   *A:*
   * Increase the hash iterations
-  The recommended minimum number of key iterations for PBKDF2 is 10,000, with 100,000 preferable (depending on your PC speed), however the default in the 'New DoxBox Wizard' is 2048.
+  The recommended minimum number of key iterations for PBKDF2 is 10,000, with 100,000 preferable (depending on your PC speed), however the default in the 'New container Wizard' is 2048.
-  A higher number of iterations cannot be set as the default, because that would force users to change the value whenever an older Box was opened.
+  A higher number of iterations cannot be set as the default, because that would force users to change the value whenever an older Container was opened.
-  To ensure the best security, set this value to the highest that will open the box in a reasonable amount of time when creating a new Box.
-This value must be remembered and entered whenever opening the box afterwards.
+  To ensure the best security, set this value to the highest that will open the container in a reasonable amount of time when creating a new Container.
+This value must be remembered and entered whenever opening the container afterwards.
   An alternative is to use a LUKS containers, which contain the number of iterations in the header,.

   * Cypher choice
-  The most tested encryption scheme used by DoxBox is the LUKS scheme, however the native scheme has some extra features.
+  The most tested encryption scheme used by LibreCrypt is the LUKS scheme, however the native scheme has some extra features.
 The most widely used supported cypher is AES.

   * Temporary files
   In Windows numerous apps leak data to various places, including temp files, the registry, swap space, and your home folder.
   The OS itself stores Most Recently Used (MRU) lists.
-  To minimise this it's recommended to only open files on your box using ['Portable Apps'](http://portableapps.com/).
+  To minimise this it's recommended to only open files on your container using ['Portable Apps'](http://portableapps.com/).
 These shouldn't save data in the registry or your home folder.
-  The portable apps should be installed on the Box itself, as they save their configuration, including MRU lists in the PortableApp directory.
+  The portable apps should be installed on the Container itself, as they save their configuration, including MRU lists in the PortableApp directory.
-  An even more secure alternative is to use a [http://www.wikihow.com/Use-Microsoft-Virtual-PC](virtual machine), and store it's 'virtual hard disc' and configuration in the Box.
+  An even more secure alternative is to use a [http://www.wikihow.com/Use-Microsoft-Virtual-PC](virtual machine), and store it's 'virtual hard disc' and configuration in the Container.

   * Some other things to do:
   - Schedule a free space erasing program to overwrite any free disk space regularly.